NILOTIC WANDERINGS

 ... then one seller at the adjoining shop was inspired by my T-shirt to insist on selling me this basalt statuette of Thoth:

-Returning by bus to the east bank to join the boat and have lunch, we stopped briefly to photograph the two colossi that stand halfway between the necropolis and Luxor — one of which has been called the “Colossus of Memnon” since the authors of ancient Greece dubbed it this way, in tribute to the eponymous mythological Trojan warrior - but in reality, the two colossi represent pharaoh Amenhotep III, and stood outside the entrance to his "mansion of millions of years", of which little remains.
+Returning by bus to the east bank to join the boat and have lunch, we stopped briefly to photograph the two colossi that stand near the exit from the necropolis into Luxor — one of which has been called the “Colossus of Memnon” since the authors of ancient Greece dubbed it this way, in tribute to the eponymous mythological Trojan warrior - but in reality, the two colossi represent pharaoh Amenhotep III, and stood outside the entrance to his "mansion of millions of years", of which little remains.
 The colossus that is partly destroyed was made so by the earthquake of 27 BCE.

 Some glimpses of Luxor, including the colossi: